StateSpaceModels/ssm/README.md

 ### Initial conditions

-Finaly, the initial values of the parameters and the covariance matrix between them need need to be defined as resources of the datapackage containing the model.
+Finally, values of the parameters and the covariance matrix between them need need to be defined as resources of the datapackage containing the model.
+They willl be used as initial values for inference algorithms:

     $ cat package.json | json resources